 Spring is the season of flowers, fall is the season of leaf colors, and summer?
 You can brighten up the hot season with summer-flowering shrubs with generous blooms like hibiscus, oleander and even roses, all plants that like to blossom in sunny days.

-These low-maintenance bushes will also cut down on maintenance, so you can have an incredible garden from early summer to late summer and even into the fall with very little work too!
+These low-maintenance bushes will delight you with their abundant blooms throughout the summer, so you can have an incredible garden from early summer to late summer and even into the fall with little or no maintenance!

 Not only they ideal for busy gardeners who don’t have time to keep their hedges and borders fresh and interesting with more demanding annuals and perennials, these long-blooming beauties will also create a haven for wildlife and pollinators, like hedgehogs, birds, butterflies and bees.